 We want your visitor experience to be as easy and as fun as possible.

-With that in mind, here are some tips for making the most of your visit and the answers to some questions you might have.
+With that in mind, following are tips for making the most of your visit

 Q: What is the Westchester Children's Museum?